-A 1st generation American architect struggles to keep her dream alive when she journeys to discover why America abandoned World's Fairs.
+Daughter of immigrants, an idealistic architect struggles to keep her dream alive as she journeys to discover why America abandoned World's Fairs.

-For generations of Americans, World’s Fair served as icons of cultural memory providing a tangible vision of hope for their future.
-Mina Chow became fascinated with World’s Fairs when she saw pictures of her parents standing in front of the Unisphere at the 1964 New York World’s Fair.
-Beginning with her parent’s stories, Mina shares their legacy and values that inspired her to become an architect.
+For generations of Americans, World’s Fairs captured visions of hope for the future as part of their collective memory.
+Mina Chow became fascinated with World’s Fairs when she saw pictures of her parents at the 1964 New York World’s Fair.
+Beginning with their stories, Mina shares this legacy and the American values that inspired her to become an architect.

 She is excited to go to the 1st World's Fair in China.
 With over 73 million visitors, the Shanghai World Expo breaks all attendance records for any event in human history.
 But what she discovers there not only destroys her confidence as an American architect; it is symptomatic of a country that has lost its way.
 Mina is discouraged but she begins a search for answers.

-Mina is interested in expanding the awareness of architecture and design by bringing compelling and passionate stories about the built environment to film, television and multi-media.
 Her awards include production grants from the Graham Foundation in Chicago, the California Architectural Foundation, the USC Architectural Guild, the USC US-China Institute and the USC Ambassador's Fund.
-She has directed/produced films for the National Chapter and local chapters of the American Institute of Architects and the University of Southern California.
-She is completing FACE OF A NATION: "What Happened at the World's Fair?” a feature documentary about the erosion of America's international image in the loss of the World's Fair dream.
-In 2014, she directed the USC School of Architecture's "100 Years of Architecture" documentary.
-In 2011, she created BRAVE NEW WORLD: Architectural Icons of Los Angeles, a broadcast pilot about innovative architecture for the Mayor’s office in the city of Los Angeles.
+She has directed and produced films for the National Chapter and local Chapters of the American Institute of Architects and the University of Southern California.
+In 2014, she directed USC School of Architecture's "100 Years of Architecture" short film.
+In 2011, she also created a web pilot BRAVE NEW WORLD for the LA Mayor’s office about innovative architecture for the city of Los Angeles.

-Mina has worked for several innovative architecture firms including Eisenman Architects, and TsAO + McKOWN Architects in NYC.
-At UC Berkeley, she won the Peerless Award for Architectural Design, and was on the winning team for the Amerika Gedenkbibliothek International Library Design Competition.
+Professor Chow has worked for several innovative architecture firms including Eisenman Architects, TsAO + McKOWN Architects and S.O.M. in NYC.
+Design awards include the Peerless Award for Architectural Design at UC Berkeley; her role on the 2012 award-winning U.S. Pavilion team "Spontaneous Interventions: Design Actions for the Common Good" at the Venice Architecture Biennale; and her role on the award-winning team for the Amerika Gedenkbibliothek International Library Design Competition.
 At Harvard University, she co-taught a graduate seminar with Diane Lewis and researched architectural theory with K. Michael Hays.
-She has collaborated on several design-media projects with the late Doug Michels of Ant Farm.
+She has collaborated on several design and multi-media projects with the late Doug Michels of Ant Farm.

 Mitchell Block has marketed and distributed numerous acclaimed films since the late 1970s including 60 Academy Award nominated or winning documentaries, shorts and animated films.
 He handled the primary marketing for numerous PBS classic works including all of the Ken Burns films prior to the Civil War, DeGrassi Jr. High and the DeGrassi High series, the Anne of Green Gables series and numerous American Masters and Experiences works.
 He is president of Direct Cinema Limited in Santa Monica.
 Block is producing the recently NEH funded Women of the Gulag with its director, and Vessel, produced by Block is being completed in 2014.
 This is feature length documentary filmed over the last seven years about Dr. Rebeca Gomperts, and her organization, Women on Waves, who sail a ship around the world to countries where abortion is illegal to confront their blocking choice for women.
 The film has received support from Chicken and Egg Pictures and Impact Partners.
 Block produced the 2011 Academy Award and multiple Emmy nominated documentary film Poster Girl.
 Block conceived, co-created & is an executive producer of the 2008 PBS Emmy Award-winning 10-hour documentary series Carrier the companion documentary feature.
 He was a consultant on short & feature nonfiction projects for HBO/Cinemax from 1998-2005.
 He’s been teaching independent film producing at USC’s School of Cinematic Arts since 1979.
 He was an executive-producer on HBO's 2001 Academy Award-winning film Big Mama.
 No Lies, produced & directed by Block, was selected in 2008 for the National Register of Historical Films, films selected from 1973 include: American Graffiti, Badlands, Mean Streets and The Sting.
 It won an Emmy in 1975.
 He is a member of the Academy of Motion Picture Arts and Sciences, the Television Academy, a founding member of BAFTA-LA, and a life member of the UFVA & IDA.
 Block holds a BFA and MFA from NYU, Tisch School of the Arts, MBA from Columbia University and did his doctoral studies at UCLA in film history, criticism, theory and business.
 He was also a founding producing fellow at the AFI.